Nervith/three-squads/README.md

-# three-squadrons
+# Three Squadrons
-a twist on the classic rock-paper-scissors. (made purely cause i was bored and needed a 30 minute break from eternal woods)
+A twist on the classic rock-paper-scissors.
+You have an army with 3 squadrons (rock, paper and scissors) you have to battle other armies and conquer teritory to build our empire.
+Have fun